TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 14/John 14.8.md

 ---

-Philip saith unto him, Lord, show us the Father, and it sufficeth us.
+Philip said to him, "Lord, show us the Father, and that will be enough for us."